 - principals, and

-A principal is a person who carries out — or helps other principals carry out — a crime.
-Meanwhile, accessories are people who harbor or aid a principal after he/she committed a felony or a gross misdemeanor in order to help that principal avoid arrest, trial, conviction, or punishment for the crime.
+A principal is a person who carries out — or helps other principals carry out — the commission of a crime.1 Meanwhile, accessories are people who harbor or aid a principal after they committed a felony or a gross misdemeanor in order to help that principal avoid arrest, trial, conviction, or punishment for the crime.

-In short, accessories help principals avoid being prosecuted or sentenced for a past crime.
-Searchlight criminal defense attorney Michael Becker gives an example:
+In short, accessories help principals avoid being prosecuted or sentenced for a past criminal offense.

-Harry buys several bags of cocaine in North Las Vegas.
+Example: Harry buys several bags of cocaine in North Las Vegas.
 Paranoid that someone may find it and report him, he asks his neighbor John to help him bury the coke behind Harry’s house.
 If caught, both Harry and John could be booked at the North Las Vegas Detention Center.
-Harry would then be charged with the Nevada crime of drug possession, and John would be charged as an accessory for helping Harry conceal evidence of his crime.
+Harry would then be charged with drug possession, and John would be charged as an accessory for helping Harry conceal evidence of his crime.